 - will dedicate time in the curriculum to help students understand how to stay safe from abuse and to give them the confidence to seek help.

-Our Child Protection procedures are informed by three documents: The Child Protection Act of Thailand (2003), Keeping Children Safe in Education (2017 - UK), and the United Nations Convention on the Rights of the Child.
+Our Child Protection and Safeguarding procedures are informed by three documents: The Child Protection Act of Thailand (2003), Keeping Children Safe in Education (2017 - UK), and the United Nations Convention on the Rights of the Child.
 Following this guidance, the school aims to strike a balance between:

 - the rights of students to express their views on decisions made about their lives;